sicklestudios/Aim-Digital-Test/README.md

 - **Responsive UI**: The UI is designed to be responsive and look good on different screen sizes.

 ## Note
- **The Firebase is currently configured and the app can be tested by just cloning and running the application.**
+ **Firebase is already configured, so you can test the app by cloning and running it.**

- -Test Credential:
+- **Test Credentials**:
     ```
-      email: haris@gmail.com
+    Email: haris@gmail.com
-      password: 123456
+    Password: 123456
     ```

--The Application will create a new user when a new email is entered
+- The application will create a new user when a new email is entered.

 ## Installation

 1. **Clone the repository**: